Sequential Monte Carlo with Gaussian Mixture Approximation for Infinite-Dimensional Statistical Inverse Problems: Discussion

 \section{Discussion}

 In this paper, we propose a novel transition kernel, pCN-GM, which is derived from the Crank-Nicolson discretization of the Langevin system and is proven to be well-defined in infinite-dimensional spaces.
-As a theoretical foundation for its application in SMC, we prove an SMC convergence theorem under weaker conditions.
+By employing pCN-GM in the mutation step of SMC, we obtain the SMC-pCN-GM algorithm.
+As a theoretical foundation for SMC, we prove a convergence theorem under weaker conditions.
 Given the proven density of the Gaussian mixture measure, we propose an efficient approximation algorithm called SMC-GM and apply it to three typical inverse problems.
 All numerical results indicate that SMC-GM excels over SMC-pCN in terms of efficiency and multi-modal sampling capability, with comparable accuracy, and also exhibits mesh-independence.

-We have not provided an explicit expression for the error introduced by the Gaussian mixture approximation in the infinite-dimensional setting, which has been studied in the finite-dimensional context \cite{FengshuoZhang2020}.
-A faster method for obtaining the posterior distribution is variational inference.
-The work of optimizing SMC with variational inference is presented in \cite{Naesseth2018}.
-On the other hand, using SMC for sampling to improve the variational inference method is also a feasible direction.
+We have not provided an explicit expression for the error introduced by the Gaussian mixture approximation in the infinite-dimensional setting, which has been studied in the finite-dimensional context \cite{Zhang2020}.
+Further acceleration of SMC is an interesting direction that we plan to explore in future work.
+One possible approach is to introduce parallel MCMC schemes into the mutation step of SMC, for example via multi-level Monte Carlo methods~\cite{Wang2023}.
+Another possibility is to parallelize SMC itself~\cite{Verge2015}, by running two or more SMC samplers simultaneously and allowing state exchange between them.